tjhorner/kaleculator-os/README.md

 # Kaleculator OS

+### The best kale themed OS for your calculator you never thought you needed.

 This is a fork of [numworks/epsilon](/numworks/epsilon) with some useful additions that I personally find convenient.
 Also, everything is kale-themed.
 I thought it was funny.

 This isn't really meant to be easy to follow or anything.
 I just wanted to show everyone my changes, in case they wanted to check them out.
 Please don't contact me about issues that aren't related to the code I added, that would be better on the main repo.